 Global Honors Socials

 The Global Honors Reading Room is a designated study area for the exclusive use of Global Honors students.
 But it also serves as an excellent meeting space for them to unwind between classes.
 Animated conversations often spill out of the classroom and into casual get-togethers both here and off campus.
-Periodically, the Program also hosts lunchtime potlucks where students can enjoy the home-cooked offerings of Global Honors faculty and staff or bring their own contributions (pictured, left)!
+Periodically, the Program also hosts lunchtime potlucks where students can enjoy the home-cooked offerings of Global Honors faculty and staff or bring their own contributions (pictured, right)!